vbotka/ansible-config-light/docs/source/guide.rst

 Synopsis
 ^^^^^^^^

-The variable *cl_packages* is a dictionary of the packages, or BSD ports to be installed.
+The variable *cl_packages* is a dictionary of the packages or BSD ports to be installed.

 Parameters